QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 ![Unity inspector - remove component](images/inspector_remove.png)
 </div><div class="align-self-center col-md-8">

 Later, you may have to remove a component.
-You can do it by clicking on the 3 smalls dots, then "remove components".
+You can do it by clicking on the 3 small dots, then "remove components".

 You may also use "Copy component" and "Paste component as new" or "Paste component values".